st3v3nmw/beacon-dns/README.md

     <p><i>Runs on a single vCPU, a small hill of RAM, and pure determination.</i></p>
 </div>

-A DNS resolver with customizable & schedulable filtering for malware, trackers, ads, and unwanted content.
+A DNS resolver with customizable & schedulable filtering for malware, trackers, ads, and other unwanted content.

 ## Features